Pricecoin/PricecoinX/src/qt/README.md

 ### bitcoingui.(h/cpp)

-Represents the main window of the Pricecoinx UI.
+Represents the main window of the Litecoin UI.

 ### \*model.(h/cpp)